 ACL students and graduates are leaders.
 They’re entrepreneurs, changemakers, thought-leaders, and innovators within organizations and communities.
 They are the forefront and next generation of arts and cultural leaders

 Students complete 18 credits of required Arts & Cultural Leadership core coursework and 12 credits of electives.

 The Arts and Cultural Leadership (ACL) program prepares you to lead, whether you aim to be at the helm of an arts, cultural, or nonprofit organization, a voice in cultural advocacy, or a creative force in your community.

 Courses and program experiences are designed to enhance essential skills in:

-In the ACL program, you have the flexibility to pursue 12 credits of elective coursework leading to potential self-curated specializations, including Culture, Place, and Community Leadership; Museum Leadership; Organizational Leadership, among others.
-You have up to five years to complete this master's degree.
+In the ACL program, you have the flexibility to pursue 12 credits of elective coursework leading to potential self-curated specializations, including Culture, Place, and Community Leadership; Museum Leadership; Organizational Leadership; or a self-designed specialization.
+The program can be completed in as little as two years, though students have up to five years to complete the program.

 Apply online or contact an advisor for more information.
 Annual application deadlines are March 1st for fall admission and October 1st for spring admission.

 We acknowledge that the process of university admissions has traditionally been a method of gatekeeping that disproportionately excludes certain populations.
 Therefore, we strive to be as equitable as possible in admissions procedures and considerations.
 Applicants are reviewed holistically, and lack of one of the listed requirements may not necessarily disqualify an applicant.
 If you have questions about the admission requirements or advice on how to put together application materials, please don't hesitate to ask.

 Application requirements include: